decant09/learn-the-lingo-quiz/README.md

 background areas did not turn green or red if the cursor remained over the area.
 Instead the area displayed the hover effect of a grey background.
 I added a hover function to these classes to alleviate the issue.
 - The content from the quiz area was overflowing onto the dark mode toggle area.
 This was resolved by adding a wrapper div to the toggle-icon div.
-Then setting and changing the flex alignment of the wrapper div, below the toggle wrapper, to flex-start as opposed to centre.
+Then setting and changing the flex alignment of the wrapper div, below the toggle wrapper, to flex-start as opposed to center.
 This means the top of the quiz area remains constant, just below the toggle area, even though the quiz area grows or shrinks depending on its content.
 - The answer field containers were of uneven size on smaller screens.
 Where answer fields had longer text, two lines of text were created.
 The size of the container would increase causing some containers to be double the size of the others displayed.
 I made each